-^{1.} Dates may shift slightly as the update of this month's Progress Schedule is still in process.
+1. Dates may shift slightly in the next month's Progress Schedule update due to additional signal cutover in segment 4.

-2 These dates are expected to be delayed due to COVID-19 impacts on Stadler's manufacturing facility in Salt Lake City.
+These dates are expected to be delayed due to COVID-19 impacts on Stadler's Assembly & Testing facility in Salt Lake City.